Does reverse engineering PCB mean anything to you?

 - Symbols

-Afterward, you can arrange the tracks to make the system easy to interpret.
+Afterward, you can arrange the tracks to make the system easily interpret.
 Then, run through the process from scratch to check for bottlenecks.

 However, there’s one common setback with reverse engineering PCBs.
 And it’s the fact that you can’t determine the direction of its connections.